ks888/tgo/README.md

 ### Usage

-Call `tracer.Start()` to start tracing and call `tracer.Stop()` to stop tracing.
+Call `tracer.Start()` to start tracing and call `tracer.Stop()` (or just return from the caller of `tracer.Start()`) to stop tracing.
 That's it!

 There are some options which change how detailed the traced logs are and the output writer of these logs.
-See the [godoc]((https://godoc.org/github.com/ks888/tgo/lib)) for more info.
+See the [godoc](https://godoc.org/github.com/ks888/tgo/lib/tracer) for more info.